Joe-Bresee/100-Days-Of-DevOps/day3.md

-# Day 3: Introduction to CloudTrail
+a# Day 3: Introduction to CloudTrail

 ## Problem Statement:
 Logs all the API calls in an AWS account(including AWS Console, CLI and API/SDK calls)